-Photography and words by Harry Potts
+Photography by Harry Potts

 Ron Hill MBE is known as a long distance runner and clothing entrepreneur.
 He was the second man to break 2:10 in the marathon, set world records at four other distances, but never laid claim to the marathon world record.
 He has competed in three Olympic Games; the 10,000m in Mexico 1968 and two marathons, in Tokyo 1964 and Munich 1972 and has a personal marathon record of 2:09:28.
 In 1970, Ron won the 74th Boston Marathon in a course record 2:10:30.
 He also won gold medals for the marathon at the European Championships in 1969 and the Commonwealth Games in 1970.